Vocabulary Improvement Technique #5 - Using Imagery And Sound

 An example of a concrete object is a computer.
 It is easy to visualize a computer while saying the word "computer" in your head.
 This will enhance your memory and understanding of the word and lower the chance that you will forget it.

-An example of an abstract concept is "truth".
-This is much harder to visualize and for that reason we don't recommend using imagery to learn this kind of word.
-For abstract words, other techniques covered in this course such as 'elaboration' will be more useful.
+An example of an abstract concept is "truth."
+If no mental image popped into your head as soon as you read that word, don't worry – this sort of word is much harder to visualize.
+For that reason, we don't recommend using imagery to learn words for abstract terms and concepts.
+For abstract words, Other techniques covered in this course, such as elaboration, will be more useful.

 - Effective for words that correspond to concrete objects.

-- Not very effective for words that correspond to abstract objects such as "truth"
+- Not very effective for words that correspond to abstract terms and concepts

-When you learn a new word, be sure to say it out loud.
+When you learn a new word, be sure to say it aloud.
 Don't just say it to yourself, say it OUT LOUD with your own voice at FULL VOLUME!!
-Saying a word will add a different dimension to your learning and build your confidence so you won't hesitate when you want to use the word in conversation or speech.
+This technique allows you to bring more areas of your brain into the learning process, by activating the regions responsible for vocalization and for hearing.
+Saying a word will add a different dimension to your learning, improving your ability to remember the word, and building your confidence so you won't hesitate when you want to use the word in conversations or in a presentation.